awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

  ```
 ### Create the GreetingItems class

-This class represents contains the annotation required for the enhanced client.
+This class contains the annotation required for the enhanced client.
 The data members in this class map to the columns in the DynamoDB **Greeting** table.

 ```java
   package com.example.handlingformsubmission;